-Author contribution: LA is the main author (conceptualization, investigation, writing).
-The co-authors contributed: FW (conceptualization, methodology, writing), JV (chronology), SV (past vegetation and climate reconstructions).
+Author contributions.
+LA is the main author and contributed to conceptualisation, investigation, and writing.
+FWC contributed to conceptualisation, methodology, and writing.
+JV contributed to chronology.
+SV contributed to past vegetation and climate reconstructions.
 LA prepared the manuscript with contributions from all co-authors.